Animadversio/Animadversio.github.io/_academic_notes/Note-on-MRF-Image-Prior.md

 ### How to handle non-binary relationship

-### Belief Propagation for Factor Graph
+**Belief Propagation for Factor Graph**

-For non-pairwise MRF, for each clique, set a Factor
+For non-pairwise MRF, for each clique, set a Factor, connecting to all the nodes within clique, thus remove the non-binary dependency!
+(4-way relationship)

-Factor graph is bipartite network, one part is nodes, one part is factor
+**Factor graph** is bipartite network, one part is nodes, one part is factor

 * Unary term